-Gatlinburg fires: 12 dead; little rest for responders in hunt for missing
+Gatlinburg fires: 13 dead; some residents allowed to check properties

 Story highlights

-The blazes scorched thousands of acres in the resort area, burning more than 700 buildings in Sevier County, including about 300 in Gatlinburg, and injuring at least 74 people, officials said.
+The couple was in Gatlinburg with their three adult sons, CNN affiliate WMC reported.
+The family was separated as fire swept through the area Monday, and the sons were found unconscious, WMC reported.
+The sons were taken to a hospital for treatment, and one has been released, WMC reported.

-Families still wait for word about their missing loved ones as time runs out.
+Gatlinburg resident Alice Hagler also died in the firestorm, her family said earlier this week.

-"I'll always cling to hope that there's a chance for rescue, but now that we're at hour 65 ... we have to come to a realization" that the chances of finding people alive and perhaps trapped near the fire zone are dimming, Gatlinburg fire Chief Greg Miller said Thursday morning.
+The fire, which in part spread from the Great Smoky Mountains National Park into the eastern Tennessee resort city, burned about 1,000 buildings in Sevier County, including hundreds in Gatlinburg, and injured about 85 people, Waters said.

 The fires had two main origins.
 In part, it was an extension of a blaze that began days earlier on a trail in the mountains 10 miles south of the city, National Park Service spokeswoman Dana Soehn said.
 Strong winds that began Sunday helped the fire spread into the Gatlinburg area the next day.